How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 3. Filter for queries containing: "what is", "how to", "best", "easiest"

-4. Check which queries show high impressions + low position (often means snippet)
+4. Check which queries show high impressions + low position — often indicates a snippet

-5. Look at Search Appearance filter for "Featured snippet" data
+5. Use Search Appearance filter for "Featured snippet" to see confirmed snippet data

 Both tools track featured snippets specifically:

-• See which keywords you own snippets for
+• See which keywords you currently own snippets for

-• Identify snippet opportunities (keywords where someone else has the snippet)
+• Identify snippet opportunities — keywords where a competitor holds the snippet

-• Track snippet losses (when you lose position zero)
+• Track snippet losses — when you drop out of position zero

 Create a Snippet Tracking Sheet